Jheng-Yu-Chen/WEKA-tools/s3-warp-benchmark/README.md

 ## Prerequisites

 - [Warp](https://github.com/minio/warp) v1.1.4 or later
-  - Download latest version from [warp release](https://github.com/minio/warp/releases)
+  - Download the latest version from [warp release](https://github.com/minio/warp/releases)
 - `pdsh` (for parallel SSH)
 - `tmux` (must be installed on all remote clients)